 Understand the moments that matter with employee journey mapping

-Much like CX professionals map out the customer journey to identify pain points and areas for improvement, HR teams can plot the end-to-end journey an employee has at an organization to start to understand how each stage impacts the employee experience as a whole.
+Much like CX professionals map out the customer journey to identify pain points and areas for improvement, HR teams can plot the end-to-end journey an employee has at an organisation to start to understand how each stage impacts the employee experience as a whole.

 From recruitment all the way through to exit, it allows you to plot out every moment that matters and understand what you can do to improve the experience.